Petitto/CSCE445_Assignment2/README.md

 # CSCE445_Assignment2
-A website that describe common interest between my peers and I.
+A website that describes common interest between my peers and I.